-Pearl Brilmyer will begin as Assistant Professor at the University of Pennsylvania in fall 2016.
-She is Assistant Professor of English at the University of Oregon.
-She received her Ph.D. in Comparative Literature from the University of Texas at Austin and has previously taught at New York University, Pratt Institute, and the Brooklyn Institute for Social Research.
-She has also been a visiting scholar in the department of Comparative Literature at NYU and the department of Philosophy at the New School for Social Research as well as a visiting predoctoral fellow at the Max Planck Institute for the History of Science.
+Pearl Brilmyer is Assistant Professor at the University of Pennsylvania.
+She received her Ph.D. in Comparative Literature from the University of Texas at Austin and has previously taught the University of Oregon, New York University, Pratt Institute, and the Brooklyn Institute for Social Research.

 The Intimate Pulse of Reality: